 Application’s documents must be typed using a 12pt font, double spaced pages with one-inch side margins on both sides (excluding bibliography and images).
 Please put your name in the title of each pdf document (e.g. MillerL CV.pdf, MillerL Publications.pdf, etc.) and the document title, date, and page number in the header or footer of each separate document.

 The application consists of several elements, some of which need to be uploaded, while others must be emailed.
 Click on “Application Form” below to begin the application process.
 Please have everything ready before you start.

 1. Application Form: Complete all information requested.
 At the end of the form you will be prompted to upload the following in pdf format:

 a.
 Curriculum Vitae.
 Your CV must include university grades for all degrees.

 b.
 List of Publications.

 d.
-Narrative and Bibliography: Upload a description of your proposed research.
-This should be written in English in sufficient detail to enable the reviewing committees to appraise it.
-A level of detail typical of a Scientific American article is appropriate.
+Scientific Proposal: Upload a description of your proposed research.
+This should be described in English in sufficient detail to enable the reviewing committees to appraise it.
+A level of detail typical of a scientific journal article is appropriate.
 Review committees will be asked to evaluate the quality of the candidate, the originality and feasibility of the proposed research and the overall contribution that the research could make to the specific area of science.
-The narrative should not exceed five pages of double-spaced pages with one-inch side margins (excluding bibliography and images).
-Type should be 12 pt.
+The narrative should not exceed 15 pages (double-spaced with one-inch margin on each side, excluding bibliography and images).
 Include the following sections:

 - Introduction: a brief summary of preliminary work or other background material.